JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

    Also check that cancelling NFC alone does not reclaim an active Watch session.
 6. Repeat ordinary phone scan/cancel/retry and signal-loss recovery after returning to the phone.
 Report any deviations and which device/app was open at the time.

+### Forward-transfer callback wait removed

+The first switching test reported “Watch / transfer pending” and a need to cycle iPhone Bluetooth.
+That header also appeared after successful activation, so it could not identify where the transaction was waiting.
+It now distinguishes preparation, Watch selection and return; the separate status text shows progress.
+At the user's request, forward transfer no longer waits for a disconnect callback.
+The phone still disables collection before activating Watch and requests radio release, but does not claim the system released the physical link.
+Return to phone retains confirmed Watch release.
+Hardware validation of this revision is pending.

+Validation after removing the wait: all 26 existing host tests pass, as do the actual Watch collector/coordinator SDK check and the scoped phone SDK check (with unrelated app dependencies stubbed).
+These tests do not exercise physical disconnection or callback timing.
+Full Xcode builds were not repeated; the previous compiler-plugin sandbox limitation still applies to this environment.